zydusss/German/README.md

 Liebe Freunde,
 Dear friend,

 ich möchte meinen 50.
-Geburtstag mit euch   .
-Am Samstag, den 7.   geben die Accousticals ein Konzert in der Stadt.
+Geburtstag mit euch feiem .
+Am Samstag, den 7.
+Oktober  geben die Accousticals ein Konzert in der Stadt.
-Als   Fan möchte ich euch herzlich dazu   .
+Als Jazz-  Fan möchte ich euch herzlich dazu einladen  .
 I want my 50th birthday with you.
 On Saturday 7th the Accousticals give a concert in the city.
 As a fan, I would like to warmly welcome you to this.

 Beginn ist um 20:00 Uhr im Cube.
-Nach dem   feiern wir im Moe`s weiter - meine Lieblingskneipe.
+Nach dem Konzert  feiern wir im Moe`s weiter - meine Lieblingskneipe.
 Ich reserviere einen großen Tisch.
 Könnt ihr kommen?
  The start is at 8:00 p.m. in the Cube.
 After that, we continue to celebrate at Moe's - my favorite pub.
 I reserve a large table.
 Can you come?

 Bitte gebt bis 10.9.
 Bescheid.
-Ruft an oder schreibt eine   .
+Ruft an oder schreibt eine E-Mail  .
-Ich freue mich auf einen tollen   mit euch!
+Ich freue mich auf einen tollen Abend  mit euch!

 Please give until 10.9.
 Notice.
 Call or write one.
 I look forward to a great time with you!

 Martin